Set packing: Other related problems

-In the set cover problem, we are given a family $\mathcal{S}$ of subsets of a universe $\mathcal{U}$, and the goal is to determine whether we can choose k sets that together contain every element of $\mathcal{U}$.
+In the set cover problem, we are given a family $\mathcal{S}$ of subsets of a universe $\mathcal{U}$, and the goal is to determine whether we can choose t sets that together contain every element of $\mathcal{U}$.
 These sets may overlap.
 The optimization version finds the minimum number of such sets.
 The maximum set packing need not cover every possible element.

 In the exact cover problem, every element of $\mathcal{U}$ should be contained in exactly one of the subsets.
 Finding such an exact cover is an NP-complete problem, even in the special case in which the size of all sets is 3 (this special case is called exact 3 cover or X3C).
 However, if we create a singleton set for each element of S and add these to the list, the resulting problem is about as easy as set packing.

 Karp originally showed set packing NP-complete via a reduction from the clique problem.